dartmouth-cs52/dartmouth-cs52.github.io/workshops/index.md

   * best practices
 * 2 reflection questions

 End the tutorial with a "what you should have at this point" section which includes a **short** listing of features.
-This is the minimal set of things you think they should accomplished/learned during the course of the tutorial and will be used in grading.
+This is the minimal set of things you think they should accomplished/learned during the course of the tutorial.
 Format this as a checklist:

 - [x] created navbar
 - [ ] styled body
 - [ ] clickable buttons

-### Wrap-Up Discussion Section
+### Process

-(~5-10 minutes)

-* lead short discussion
-* answer questions
-* individual teams share results
+To prepare I recommend the following steps:

+For tutorial:

+  1. Research the technology individually (keep notes)
+  1. Come together and discuss and plan idea for a tutorial
+  1. Individually or in pairs implement some of the parts of the tutorial (keep notes)
+  1. Then write up tutorial based on notes
+  1. Crucial: follow the tutorial to implement again - this is how you catch bugs - and there will be some.

+*^ you can recreate or combine from other tutorials — but the best liked tutorials have an original/Dartmouth bit to them.*

+For the presentation:

+  1. Using research gathered collaboratively create presentation in google docs
+  1. Practice in Zoom together - if there are any technological issues let me know.
+  1. For the actual presentation we'll start with scheduled lecture and then in the second half of class will do the presentation and people can work on the tutorial after.
+  1. We'll record the Zoom presentation and make it available similar to class.

 ## To Turn In (due after workshop):

-* link to github repo for tutorial
+* link to github repo for tutorial and sample solution if necessary
 * link or file upload of presentation slides
-* a brief (3 short paragraphs) summary of the workshop itself (just in canvas):
-  * what went well
-  * what didn't
-  * what you would do differently "next time"